Carrene/meerkat/documents/maestro-details.md

 - Target: Resources Estimated Target Date
 - Hours Worked: Resource Total hours worked/Estimate (h)
 - Load: Resource Workload (Light/ Medium / Heavy)

+### Good News(in order)
+Contains a grid that lists all nuggets the user is assigned to as a resource.
+These assigned nuggets are further sorted into separate ‘buckets’
+#### Backlog
+User has submitted estimate & WHERE Start Date < Today's Date > Target Date
+##### Columns:
+- ID
+- Name
+- Tempo
+- Type
+- Batch: Combo box with numbers to assign batch number, in this example the batch numbers would be, 01, 02, 03, 04.
+It will always go up one based on the batches already existing.
+- Phase: control to switch between backlog and triage.
+- Return to Triage: Date combo box
+- Priority
+- Creator

+#### Triage (columns)
+- ID
+- Name
+- Tempo
+- Type
+- Batch
+- Phase
+- Return to Triage: Date combo box
+- Origin: Backlog/New
+based on where the nugget is coming from the backlog or if it is a newly created nugget
+- Priority
+- Creator

+#### Need Approval (columns)
+-Phase Completed: the phase that was completed by the resources.
+Since multiple phases can be completed, there can be some duplicates in the main grid.
+-Approve: checkbox control to approve the 'Complete' and then save it, which will update it to 'Done' -Grace Period: timer starting from 48:00 (this is the amount of time the PM has to approve the Completion

 ## Modules & Functions
 ### Nugget Sub Modules
 #### Details: